v8/web-tooling-benchmark/README.md

 $ v8 dist/cli.js
 ```

-To run individual benchmark suite via Node, `--only` CLI flag should be passed like this:
+To run an individual benchmark rather than the entire suite via Node, pass the
+`--only` CLI flag:

 ```
 $ node dist/cli.js --only babel
 ```